sshilin/microbin/README.md

 - Write structured logs

 > **Warning**
-> This may expose sensitive data contained in the headers
+> Microbin may expose sensitive data contained in the headers

 ### How to use
 ---